FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 IO command
 ++++++++++++++++

-Click the "IO" icon to enter the IO command editing interface
+Click the "IO" icon to enter the IO command editing interface.

 The "IO" command is divided into two parts: setting IO (SetDO/SPLCSetDO) and getting IO (GetDI/SPLCGetDI).